MattCheely/axe-live/README.md

 On DOM changes, the watcher is conservative in what it asks Axe to check.
 Specifically, it only checks changed elements and elements that were previously in error.
-This is to make checks faster, but it may result in a rare miss in the event of a change that renders a previously valid elment invalid. (e.g. a label disappears, making an previously correct input invalid)
+This is to make checks faster, but it may result in a rare miss in the event of a change that renders a previously valid elment invalid. (e.g. a label disappears, making a previously correct input invalid)

 Because items in error are re-checked when the DOM changes, it's a good idea to fix any problems that affect large ancestor elements first.
 If your `html` or `body` elements have a problem, sort those out first so every